metalevel-tech/bindfs-to-home-bash/README.md

 * The **third parameter** is the owner of the files that will be created within the source directory.
 By default the script will find who is the owner of that directory and will use it, so you do not need to use this parameter in the most cases.

-*The (destination) directory `~/bindfs` is hardcoded.
+* The (destination) directory `~/bindfs` is hardcoded.
 And will be automatically created in case it doesn't exist.
 Probably in the further versions of the script it will become a parameter - also the destination use could be a parameter...*

 The options could be entered with uppercase or lowercase.
 They should be written without leading dash.
 Also you can use words instead of letters, for example `mount` instead `m` or `all` instead of `a`, just the the first letter make sense.
 The available options are:

 * `m` mount the directory provided by the second positional parameter or `/var/www` if it is not * `u` unmount the directory provided by the second positional parameter or `/var/www` if it is not provided.
-.

 * `m-v` mount the directory and print the variables in use.

 * `u` unmount the directory provided by the second positional parameter or `/var/www` if it is not provided.

 * `a` unmount all mounted directories.

 * `l` list all mounted directories.

 * `-v` print the variables in use.
 It could be combined with any other option or used alone, but in this case the leading dash is mandatory.

 * `-h` print help message.
 It could be combined with any other option or used alone, but in this case the leading dash is mandatory.

 * **`l-v-h`** is the default options combination.